blitz-js/drafts/001_blitz_cli.md

 #### `blitz run [script-name]`

-Run a script defined in `package.json`.
-This is a convenience method for using `yarn run` or `npm run`
+Run the script at `scripts/[script-name].js` with the same context environment as `blitz console`.
+This is the equivalent to Rails rake tasks.